 Why do we support this?

-Our vision is for a connected and liveable City with a range of travel choices that are convenient, safe and accessible.
+In line with our Move, Connect Live Integrated Transport Strategy, Council's vision is for a connected and liveable City with a range of travel choices that are convenient, safe and accessible.

 Research has shown that every car share vehicle takes around 10 cars off the road.
 Members of car share schemes reduce their car use by 50 per cent by walking, riding a bike and using public transport.